 Most of the controls are on the right earbud of the WF-1000XM4, with the left dedicated to ANC modes.
 Both models work very well, but the newer WF-1000XM4 is less clunky without costing any functionality.

 A case for better cases

-The WF-1000XM4 is considerably smaller, and provides at least two extra charges, totaling about 24 hours of power.
+The WF-1000XM4 case provides at least two extra charges, totaling about 24 hours of power.
 It charges via USB-C, as does the WF-1000XM3.
 The WF-1000XM4 can also charge wirelessly with a Qi pad.
-The case for the WF-1000XM3 provides three additional charges, but remember the XM3 has a significantly shorter battery life overall, yielding around 19 hours total including the buds.
+The case for the WF-1000XM3 provides three additional charges, but remember the XM3 has a significantly shorter battery life overall, yielding around 19 hours total, including the buds.

 Does the Sony WF-1000XM4 or Sony WF-1000XM3 sound better?

-At a glance, the frequency responses of the Sony WF-1000XM3 and XM4 are somewhat similar, with a bass boost and a highest decibel peak around 2kHz to 3kHz.
+At a glance, the frequency responses of the Sony WF-1000XM3 and WF-1000XM4 are somewhat similar, with a bass boost and mids that are relatively quiet compared to the bass.
 The Sony WF-1000XM4 more drastically tapers down in volume in the upper registers than the XM3.
-This de-emphasized treble response can make it difficult for you to hear higher-pitched harmonics.
+This under-emphasized treble response can make it difficult for you to hear higher-pitched harmonics.

 Using the Sony Headphones Connect you can adjust your EQ to suit your tastes.
 On the WF-1000XM4 you can even use our house frequency response curve as a guide: turn down the lower mids and bass a touch so they don’t mask treble notes.
 If you’re spending the money, you might as well use the app’s feature to improve on the template.

 Both earbuds are compatible with the Headphones Connect app, available on iOS and Android, and you’ll need to download it to get the best sound out of either.